YaLTeR/bxt-rs/README.md

 # bxt-rs

-A few speedrunning and TAS-related tools for Half-Life and mods.
+Video recording, speedrunning and TAS tools for Half-Life and mods.
 Current features include:

 - Video recording ([video tutorial](https://youtu.be/ZMjhCXA82tU)).
+- Interactive editor for TASes—remade and improved version of the BXT TAS editor.
 - Brute-force optimizer for TASes ([video tutorial](https://youtu.be/ECuRruY3XLw)).
 - `bxt_hud_scale` to upscale the HUD for high-resolution video recording.
 - Commands to play many demos at once (`bxt_play_run`).